cehfisher/cehfisher.github.io/content/blog/top-ten/index.md

 ##9.
 Remove "helpful" distractions

 Tech is a blessing and a curse for a lot of us - but especially the remote worker.
 In lieu of seeing people in the office, we have all these "helpful" tools to connect electronically.
-Some of these tools are essential to getting daily stuff done, but some are just noise that make our brains disjointed.
+Some of these tools are essential to getting daily stuff done, but some are just noise that make our brains more disjointed.
 Some tools meant to help us connect, actually make things worse.

 For me, unplugging these helpers occasionally helps me concentrate on getting my work done.
 I call this "going dark" - where I unplug for an hour or two to go into deep thought/work.
 I suggest you do it at least a couple of times a week - or as your schedule allows.
 You will be amazed at how much you can accomplish without the constant pings.

 For someone working in tech for as long as I have (15+ years), I honestly avoid tech as much as I possibly can.
 I am not very active on social media accounts/Slack, I don't have any work-related apps on my phone, and I refuse to check email after 5 pm.
-I don't do this because I'm a secret tech curmudgeon, but because I have learned what tools are helpful to me and which add to the noise.
+I don't do this because I'm a secret tech curmudgeon, but because I have learned what tools are helpful to me and which just add to the noise.

 <hr>